DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 # Operational considerations

 Special attention should be paid to the uniqueness of the generated secret keys.

 Client public keys can be used by resolvers to authenticate clients, link queries to customer accounts, and unlock business-specific features such as redirecting specific domain names to a sinkhole.

 Resolvers accessible from any client IP address can also opt for only responding to a set of whitelisted public keys.

 Resolvers accepting queries from any client must accept any client public key.
 In particular, an anonymous client can generate a new key pair for every session, or even for every query.

-This mitigates the ability for a resolver to group queries by client public keys, and discover the set of IP addresses a user might have been operating.
+his mitigates the ability for a resolver to group queries by client public keys, and discover the set of IP addresses a user might have been operating.

 Resolvers must rotate the short-term key pair every 24 hours at most, and must throw away the previous secret key.

-During a key rotation, and provided that the old key hasn't been compromised, a resolver should accept both the old and the new key for at least 4 hours, and public them as different certificates.
+During a key rotation, and provided that the old key hasn't been compromised, a resolver should accept all valid keys for at least 4 hours, and handle them as different certificates.

 Provider public keys may be published as a DNSSEC-signed TXT records, in the same zone as the provider name.

 For example, a query for the TXT type on the name `"2.pubkey.example.com"` may return a signed record containing a hexadecimal-encoded provider public key for the provider name `"2.dnscrypt-cert.example.com"`.

 As a client is likely to reuse the same key pair many times, servers are encouraged to cache shared keys instead of performing the X25519 operation for each query.
 This makes the computational overhead of DNSCrypt negligible compared to plain DNS.

 # IANA Considerations